 A lipoma is a knot of fatty tissue, while a cyst is a hard, fluid-filled bump.
 Neither is usually harmful, but these growths can be annoying, painful, and affect your quality of life.
 With a certified outpatient surgery center, the office of Ali Hendi, MD, in Chevy Chase, Maryland, provides lipoma and cyst removal that minimizes scarring.
-Call today or book a consultation online for a medical evaluation of your lipoma or cyst with Ali Hendi, MD, or Joy Green, PA-C.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
+Call today for a medical evaluation of your lipoma or cyst with Ali Hendi, MD.

 Lipomas are small, noncancerous masses of fatty tissue that usually grow just below the surface of your skin.
 These growths aren't harmful to your health.